bjcull/bjcull.github.com/_posts/2012-08-05-navigation-for-winjs-metro-style-apps-windows-8-tutorials.md

 ## OK, Now Explain... ##
 Right!
 To start off, the above HTML is everything you get by default when you create a new page, except I've also added a button that we can click.
 NOTE: I've only shown the contents of the body tag, for slight brevity.

 Again, with the javascript we are given some default code.
 We're simply adding an event listener and a function to navigate.
-I like to add all my event listeners in the ready function and pull everything else out into functions.

-Enter Text in Markdown format.
+Looking at the ready function, first we get the button and then we attach the "click" event listener (this also works for touch).
+We also supply the GoToNextPage function which will be called when someone clicks the button.

+Looking further down, we now define the GoToNextPage function containing our single line of code to navigate.
+The string we are passing to navigate function should match the string given to the WinJS.UI.Pages.define function of the page you want to navigate to.
+In this case we are navigating to a second (not shown) page called next.html.